Sure Ways to Live Longer, According to Doctors

 The Rx: If you snore—or your partner says you do—see a doctor and ask about sleep apnea.

 In the end, just have a good time in this life!
 Mental health has a tremendous impact on our overall health and well-being.
 One study even found that older people, ages 52 to 76, who are enjoying life have a 35 percent lower risk of dying over a five-year period than unhappy ones.
 Thanks for taking time out of your life to read this far.
-As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+As for yourself: to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.